 Coronavirus and the social impacts on the countries and regions of Britain: April 2020 presents results at the Nomenclature of Territorial Units for Statistics (NUTS) 1 level from the Opinions and Lifestyle Survey which gives an idea of the impact that the pandemic has had on people's lives, wellbeing, finances and working lives.

 The publication Coronavirus and key workers in the UK includes breakdowns of key workers for city regions and local authorities.

 Technology intensity and homeworking in the UK includes some local and regional information about how people are able to use computers and the internet to conduct work from home.

-In this section we list the main publications produced by the rest of ONS that include subnational breakdowns of data.
+In this section we list the main publications produced by the rest of the Office for National Statistics (ONS) that include subnational breakdowns of data.

 Population estimates, population projections, and population by country of birth and nationality from the Centre for Ageing and Demography give estimates of the age and sex breakdowns of the demography of regions and local authorities.

 From the Centre for International Migration: long-term international migration in the Migration Statistics Quarterly Report, short term international migration, internal migration within the UK, and area of destination or origin within the UK, all provide breakdowns of migration patterns by age and sex for regions and local authorities.

 Recorded crime with breakdowns of types of crimes in each police force area, and also in each Community Safety Partnership area, are published by the Centre for Crime and Justice.
 You may also wish to view the data tool which investigates the level of domestic abuse within England and Wales.

 Labour market in the regions of the UK presents the employment rate, unemployment rate, estimated claimant count, and breakdowns of employment such as sex, working pattern and number of hours worked, for regions, local authorities and parliamentary constituencies.